-21. Using a more extreme poverty indicator, for example, using a definition based on 1.00 USD, reveals very similar results compared with the standard 1.25 USD definition (results are available from the authors upon request).
+22 Using a more extreme poverty indicator, for example using a definition based on 1.00 USD, reveals very similar results compared with the standard 1.25 USD definition (results are available from the authors upon request).

-22. The full set of controls include gender of household head, education and occupation categories of household head, household size, average household age, rural dummy, household asset value, number of measures of financial inclusion, for example, access to a bank account or to a savings cooperative, we also include their interaction with rainfall shocks as controls.
+In column (2), we include a large set of time-varying household and community covariates.
+23 Because mobile money adoption might potentially be correlated with other measures of financial inclusion, for example access to a bank account or to a savings cooperative, we also include their interaction with rainfall shocks as controls.
 The inclusion of these controls changes the coefficient on the rainfall shock only minimally, confirming the exogenous nature of rainfall shocks.
-Likewise, the coefficients on the interaction term and the overall effect are reduced only slightly, lending additional credibility to the identification strategy.
-Because the coefficients are slightly smaller, we adopt the specification of Column 2, including the full set of controls as our preferred specification.
+Likewise, the coefficients on the interaction term and the overall effect is reduced only slightly, lending additional credibility to the identification strategy.
+Because the coefficients are slightly smaller, we adopt the specification of column (2), including the full set of controls as our preferred specification.

-Last, in Column 3 we present the IV-DiD results.
-As expected, given the first-stage results presented in Online Appendix Table A6, the coefficients are virtually identical to the regular DiD results, and we hence rely on the DiD framework for all estimates.
-For each column, standard errors allowing for clustering at the district level are slightly larger but do not have a substantial impact on the precision of the estimated coefficients.
+Last, in columns (3) we present the IV-DiD results.
+As expected, given the first stage results presented in Table A6, the coefficients are virtually identical to the regular DiD results, and we hence rely on the DiD framework for all estimates.24 For each column, standard errors allowing for clustering at the district level are slightly larger but do not have a substantial impact on the precision of the estimated coefficients.